 RISC tries to make instructions:

-These all serve a single goal: make the hardware simple enough that you can pipeline aggressively and clock fast.
+All of these serve one goal: keep the hardware simple enough to pipeline aggressively and clock fast.

-For the actual list of Nios II instructions, see Nios II data-movement instructions, Nios II arithmetic instructions, Nios II branch instructions, Subroutine (for call/ret).
+- Nios II assembly language is the running example, with instructions split across Nios II data-movement instructions, Nios II arithmetic instructions, and Nios II branch instructions.